crosire/reshade/include/README.md

     case DLL_PROCESS_DETACH:
         // Before the add-on is unloaded, be sure to unregister any event callbacks that where previously registered reshade::unregister_event<reshade::addon_event::present>(on_present);
+        // And finally unregister the add-on from ReShade reshade::unregister_addon(hinstDLL);
         break;
     }
     return TRUE;